New Zealand women's cricket team in the West Indies in 2013–14

 The New Zealand women's national cricket team toured the West Indies in October 2013.
 They played the West Indies in three One Day Internationals, losing the series 2–1.
-They then played in the 2013–14 West Indies Women T20 Tri-Series, against England and the West Indies, which was won by the West Indies.
+They then played in the 2013–14 West Indies Women T20 Tri-Series, against England and the West Indies.
+The West Indies won the tournament, beating England in the final by 8 wickets.